denisart/graphql2python/docs/source/index.rst

   :alt: license

 **graphql2python** is a tool that generates python code out of your GraphQL schema.
-If you are using python as GraphQL client you can to generate GraphQL queries and pydantic data-model with **graphql2python**.
+If you are using python as GraphQL client you can to generate pydantic data-model with **graphql2python**.

-**graphql2python** has the following tools for your python GraphQL client:

-- python classes for generate of GraphQL queries;
-- the function for generation of pydantic data-model by your GraphQL schema;
-- ... (in future releases);
+GraphQL query generation moved to https://github.com/denisart/graphql-query

 Documentation for version:  |version|